tsmoreau/docs/docs/wp-and-research/privacy.md

 generates a random private key to sign the transaction (to anonymize `msg.sender`), and sends the signed transaction to the privacy smart contract.

-The generation of RingCT and Bulletproofs will be posted in details in TomoChain's technical blog later.
+The generation of RingCT and Bulletproofs will be posted in details in Tao's technical blog later.

-Note that RingCT is generated by taking into account the transaction fee of 0.01 TOMO.
+Note that RingCT is generated by taking into account the transaction fee of 0.01 TAO.
 The algorithm to generate `sig` is similar to the one described in [Monero RingCT](https://lab.getmonero.org/pubs/MRL-0005.pdf).

-In Step 6, TomoZ empowers the anonymization of `msg.sender` through the privacy fee vault and the paying of transaction fee within the internal execution of the privacy smart contract.
+In Step 6, TaoZ empowers the anonymization of `msg.sender` through the privacy fee vault and the paying of transaction fee within the internal execution of the privacy smart contract.

 ### Anonymous send transaction verification on smart contracts